 Secondly, Duke won at least a share of the ACC regular season title (one more win, or an NC State loss, and it will be theirs alone.)
 This is their seventh regular season title in the last ten years (finishing below first in 2002, 2003, and 2005).
 They have also won the ACC tournament six times during that stretch - hoping to make it seven this year.
 At 13-0 in conference play, they're also looking to match the 1999 team's feat of a perfect record in conference play at 16-0 (and 19-0 including ACC tournament games).
 I believe it will be difficult for them to match that with their remaining schedule, and especially the tournament.
 They play at Georgia Tech and Florida State, before finishing at home against Carolina.
 (They also play out of conference at Temple this weekend - so they have three straight road games ahead of them.)
 So, we'll see.

-And, the most celebrated thing that happened, of course, was J.J.
-Redick's 30 points, which meant he passed Johnny Dawkins' Duke record of 2556 career points and made him the all-time leading scorer in Duke history, with 2557 points.
+points, which meant he passed Johnny Dawkins' Duke record of 2556 career points and made him the all-time leading scorer in Duke history, with 2557 points.
 Redick set yet another record, just one game after breaking the NCAA record for 3-point baskets made.
 He needed 30 to pass Dawkins, and 30 he got.
 He started off the game with 11 points in the first four minutes, and it looked for a while like he might get the record by halftime.
 He ended the half with 22 (which put him on pace to match Adam Morrison's 44 points from Saturday), but Miami's defense slowed him down in the second half.
 He was often double-teamed when touching the ball and did not get very many shot opportunities.
 But he did make them count when he did.
 With a little over four minutes remaining in the game, Redick hit a 3-pointer from the corner to break the record.
 Cameron erupted.
 Associate head coach Johnny Dawkins stood briefly at Duke's bench, smiling and applauding Redick's accomplishment.

 Redick's next record to set will come this week - either Wednesday at Georgia Tech, or this weekend at Temple.
 He is now 30 points away from becoming the all-time leading scorer in the ACC as well, and he shouldn't have trouble reaching that quickly.
 I'll be a little surprised if he doesn't drop 30 on Georgia Tech, but even if he doesn't, it should happen early in the Temple game.
 He's scored 30 or more in five straight games now, and seven of his last nine - including games of 40 and 41 in that stretch.
 It amazes me that he continues to put up these numbers in ACC games.
 Everyone knows he is the first man they need to stop, but nobody can stop him.